elovin/lineageos-clean-browsing/README.md

 # lineageos-clean-browsing

 ## About
-This repo is a collection of scripts and config files to apply allowedlist/whitelist DNS filtering to all traffic from or passing through a lineageos phone.
+This repo is a collection of scripts and config files to apply allowedlist/whitelist DNS (and some IP) filtering to all traffic from or passing through a lineageos phone.

-In the future I might also add firewall scripts to apply ip block lists to block all known public proxy/vpn/tor ips.

 ## Attribution
 The scripts in in this repo are inspired by these guides: